AI Use Cases/Logistics

 2

-Step 2: Fine-tuned language models trained on logistics-specific terminology parse sentiment, extract operational themes (capacity constraints, detention disputes, compliance friction, margin pressure), and assign confidence scores that account for domain-specific language patterns and implicit meaning in carrier and shipper communications.
+Step 2: Fine-tuned AI models trained on logistics-specific terminology parse sentiment, extract operational themes (capacity constraints, detention disputes, compliance friction, margin pressure), and assign confidence scores that account for domain-specific language patterns and implicit meaning in carrier and shipper communications.

 3